If you are interested in running for the IAPS Executive Committee, this page will give you an idea of what to expect.

 - At the end of your term, it is important that you do a good handover to the succeeding EC, just like the EC before you did for you.

-- Even after your term has ended, the EC succeeding you might have questions which they will appreciate your being available for.
+- Even after your term has ended, the EC succeeding you might have questions which they will appreciate you being available to answer.

 How to further prepare yourself:

 - Become a volunteer.
-We have several subbie offers.
+We have several working group positions available.

 - Send questions to a current EC member.
-The email adresses are of the form: firstname.lastname(at)iaps.info
+The email addresses are of the form: firstname.lastname(at)iaps.info.
+You can find their contact details here.

 We believe in you.